 The NAR press release has this table at the end:

-These ages are different than those used by almost everyone else.
-They’ve also split the Baby Boom into two generations – “younger” and “older”.
+These ages are different than those used by most others.
+They also split the Baby Boom into two generations – “younger” and “older”.
 Others have done that too, often referring to the latter half as the “Jones” generation.
 But it is non-conventional.

 The Silent Generation extends back to the age of Viking conquests – 925 to 1945!